ReDI-School/js-berlin-2020-fall/lesson5.md

 (regular day: 1€, extra: 3€)

 The employee gets:
-* a pay raise, if the total bonus is more than 250€.
+* a pay raise, if the total earnings is more than 250€.
-* nothing, if the total bonus is less than 100€.
+* nothing, if the total earnings is less than 100€.
-* a chocolate box, for any other bonus.
+* a chocolate box, for any other earnings.

 What does an employee with 200 regular days and 20 extra days get?